Jennifer Maia: UFC Flyweight title shot

-Maia faced Valentina Shevchenko for the UFC Women's Flyweight Championship on November 21, 2020 at UFC 255.
+Maia faced Valentina Shevchenko for the UFC Women's Flyweight Championship on November 21, 2020, at UFC 255.
 She lost the fight via unanimous decision.

-Maia faced Jessica Eye on July 10, 2021 at UFC 264.
+Maia faced Jessica Eye on July 10, 2021, at UFC 264.
 She won the fight via unanimous decision.

-Maia faced Katlyn Chookagian in a rematch on January 15, 2022 at UFC on ESPN 32.
+Maia faced Katlyn Chookagian in a rematch on January 15, 2022, at UFC on ESPN 32.
 She lost the fight via unanimous decision.

-As the first bout of her new four-fight contract, Maia faced Manon Fiorot on March 26, 2022 at UFC on ESPN 33.
+As the first bout of her new four-fight contract, Maia faced Manon Fiorot on March 26, 2022, at UFC on ESPN 33.
 She lost the fight by unanimous decision.

 Maia faced Maryna Moroz on November 19, 2022, at UFC Fight Night 214.
 Maia won the fight via unanimous decision.

 Maia faced Casey O'Neill on March 18, 2023, at UFC 286.
 She won the fight via unanimous decision.

+Maia faced Viviane Araújo on October 14, 2023, at UFC Fight Night 230.
+She lost the fight via unanimous decision.

+On October 18, 2023, it was announced that the promotion had decided to not resign her at the conclusion of her contract.

+Return to Invicta FC

+In her return to Invicta FC, Maia faced Mayra Cantuária on August 9, 2024 in the main event of Invicta FC 56: Maia vs. Cantuária.
+She won the fight via unanimous decision.

+Maia faced Talita Bernardo for the Invicta FC Bantamweight Championship at Invicta FC 59 on December 13, 2024.
+She won the title by unanimous decision.

+Professional grappling career

+Maia faced Beatriz Mesquita in the main event of ADXC 3 on March 2, 2024.
+She lost the match by submission.